Sony IP Cameras – Box and Bullet Camera Review and Buyers Guide

 The outdoor bullet camera is in an IP66 enclosure so is outdoor-ready and includes an IR illuminator.
 It’s perfect for applications when there’s no lighting available.

 There is an economical (E Series) and Value added (V series) version of the box and outdoor bullet cameras.
 Both series cameras are day/night and include auto-iris lenses and wide dynamic range.
 The V series adds extra functionality such as two-way audio, IO connections. and edge storage (using an SD card).
 There is also an indoor, economical X series bullet camera.

 Comparison Table and Guide – Sony IP Cameras

 Select the box cameras when you need flexibility.
-Whether you need extreme long range lens, or operating in harsh environments, this is the camera of choice.
-The cameras can be used indoors with various wall and ceiling mounts, or can be used outdoors with optional environmental enclosures.
+Whether you need an extreme long-range lens or operating in harsh environments, this is the camera of choice.
+The cameras can be used indoors with various wall and ceiling mounts or can be used outdoors with optional environmental enclosures.

 Select the 1.3-megapixel camera when you would like to identify a person’s face or license plate in a field of view that’s less than 25 ft wide.

 Select the 2.0 Megapixel Camera when you need to identify a person’s face in a field of view that’s less than 38 ft. wide.

-Select the new high performance E-series and V-Series for challenging lighting conditions that require wide dynamic range.
-These new camera don’t cost more so this is the best family of cameras to select.
+Select the new high-performance E-series and V-Series for challenging lighting conditions that require wide dynamic range.
+These new cameras don’t cost more so this is the best family of cameras to select.

 You can select from a wide variety of lenses.

 To use these cameras outdoors we have bundled the camera with a choice of outdoor enclosure.
-Enclosures are available with and without heaters and blowers, with PoE power, stainless steel for harsh environements and even for explosion proof environments.
+Enclosures are available with and without heaters and blowers, with PoE power, stainless steel for harsh environments and even for explosion-proof environments.
 You can also select a wide variety of mounting systems based on where you want to place the cameras.